How often dogs go into heat, varies from a dog to dog. Often there are some patterns in cycling frequency, but exceptions are not rare.

 Also, there are several more abnormalities, like split heat, when the female dog starts her heat cycle, but suddenly stops, and begins in several weeks again.
 This may lead to the impression that the dog goes in heat every month.

 One more thing to know is that sometimes heat can go by without any apparent symptoms.
 It is called a silent heat, and, if between two regular heats is one silent, the owner may observe that the dog goes in heat less often than expected.

-While, there should be no worries having some irregularities in heat cycle, they may also point to health problems underlying.
-Consider mentioning it to a vet during next regular check up visit.
+While there should be no worries having some irregularities in the heat cycle, they may also point to health problems underlying.
+Consider mentioning it to your veterinarian during the next regular check-up visit.
 Especially if your dog had regular cycles, and suddenly something happened differently.

 Find more information in our series about dogs in heat.